gabrielasertori/So_long-42/README.md

 ## 🗒️ About

-The game is simple, you are santa and needs to collect all the presents to finally go down in the fireplace.
-But be careful, because Rudolph doesn't want to work this Christmas, so don't touch him!
+The game is simple, you are santa and you need to collect all the presents to, finally, go down in the fireplace.
+But be careful, Rudolph doesn't want to work this Christmas, so don't touch him!

 ## ⚙️ Run

 This program use the **minilibx** library.
-A very specific library developed for 42 projects.<br>
+A very specific and simple X-Window programming API in C, designed for students, suitable for X-beginners, developed for 42 graphic projects.<br>

 ### Installing minilibx

-The official repository:
+Official repository:
 [https://github.com/42Paris/minilibx-linux](https://github.com/42Paris/minilibx-linux)

 Follow the installing process steps to install the library on your machine.
 Otherwise the project won't run.